"Freddy vs. Jason": Clash of the Terror Titans

 Starring: Robert Englund, Ken Kirzinger, Jason Ritter, Monica Keene, and Kelly Rowland

 Directed by Ronny Yu.

 In 1993, I sat hunched in a movie theater seat at an opening night screening of Jason Goes to Hell: The Final Friday, the ninth and supposedly "last" installment of the long running Friday the 13th series.
-The F13 franchise had recently moved from Paramount Studios, who'd released the first eight installments, to New Line Cinema - the home of Freddy Krueger and the Nightmare on Elm Street saga, and rumors had been flying that Jason Voorhees and Freddy Krueger would finally come face to face in Jason Goes to Hell, since both characters now "lived" under the same corporate roof.
+The F13 franchise had recently moved from Paramount Studios to New Line Cinema, the home of Freddy Krueger's Nightmare on Elm Street saga, and rumors had been flying that Jason Voorhees and Freddy Krueger would finally come face to face in Jason Goes to Hell, since both characters now "lived" under the same corporate roof.